ngrok/ngrok-docs/docs/integrations/airship/webhooks.md

 ## **Bonus**: Secure webhook requests {#security}

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Frame.io webhook are the only traffic allowed to make calls to your localhost app.
+The ngrok signature webhook verification feature allows ngrok to assert that requests from your Airship webhook are the only traffic allowed to make calls to your localhost app.

 **Note:** This ngrok feature requires a Pro or Enterprise license.